matt70iu/Project-4-fullstack-v2/README.md

 - I also used this module to assist in laying the ground work for early deployment for this current project, such as getting django installed, and getting Heroku correctly configured.

+- In addition, I would also like to be able to properly implement Ck editor to improve user experience.

 [Slackoverflow.com](https://stackoverflow.com)

 - I used slack overflow countless times to assist in solving the countless errors and bugs I experienced while building this project.

 - I very often found that I could literally copy and paste the error I was expreiencing into slack and locate a relevent article to assist.

 ### Acknowledgements

 - My Mentor Dario for his help, advise and patience.
 - The various totors at code institute for their help and patience in helping me build this project.
 - The youtubers and slackoverflowers who take the time to create the videos, wrtite the articles and answer the questions.
-Without you all, newbies like me, really woue be lost.
+Without you all, newbies like me, really would be lost.